ErikMPZuhlke/local-llm-blog-post/article.md

 By contrast, Sourcegraph Cody impressed with its seamless IDE integration: code suggestions, definitions, and references appeared inline as if built into the editor itself.
 Importantly, Cody can leverage a locally hosted LLM via Ollama, ensuring that the heavy inference work stays on-premises — although it still requires an Internet connection for licensing or metadata checks.
 When we paired it with a larger local model, Cody handled more complex queries with ease (for example, accurately pinpointing where the repository enforces order validation).

 **Outcome:** Cody delivered the best mix of usability, security, and depth of insight.
-Its tight IDE integration and on prem inference struck the right balance—but before rolling it out, we’ll need to verify exactly what metadata Cody sends externally and explore its fully on prem server option.
+Its tight IDE integration and on prem inference struck the right balance—but before rolling it out, we'll need to verify exactly what metadata Cody sends externally and explore its fully on prem server option.

 ---

 ## Conclusion
 As AI development tools mature, teams must weigh performance, context integration, and data privacy.
+Our comprehensive evaluation across custom RAG solutions, commercial IDE assistants, and specialized third-party tools revealed distinct trade-offs between capabilities and security concerns.

 Our benchmark testing confirmed that:

-- **Claude Sonnet 3.7** remains one of the strongest cloud-based models for code reasoning and documentation generation.
+- **Claude Sonnet 3.7** remains one of the strongest cloud-based models for code reasoning and documentation generation, consistently producing the most comprehensive documentation with accurate flow diagrams and code references.
-- **DeepSeek-R1** proved the **most capable locally hosted model**, enabling high-quality AI coding support without external data transmission.
+- **DeepSeek-R1** proved the **most capable locally hosted model**, enabling high-quality AI coding support without external data transmission, with its 32B variant approaching cloud-model quality for business process understanding.
-- **Cody (Sourcegraph)** stood out among IDE assistants, offering near-Copilot functionality, deep context handling, and flexible backend integration (cloud or local).
+- **Cody (Sourcegraph)** stood out among IDE assistants, offering near-Copilot functionality, deep context handling, and flexible backend integration (cloud or local), while maintaining seamless editor integration.

+The exploration highlighted crucial challenges in knowledge extraction - particularly context selection and dynamic chunking - that even leading models struggle with.
+Our custom RAG prototypes demonstrated these difficulties firsthand, showing that while technically viable, custom solutions require significant engineering investment to match pre-built alternatives.

 For enterprises seeking to combine performance with control, **Cody + DeepSeek-R1** presents a production-ready pairing that accelerates onboarding, enhances documentation, and respects codebase privacy—marking a major step toward **AI-augmented software development**.